App attempts a rare trick in China: online privacy

 The Chinese government has strengthened data protection laws, but foreign encrypted messaging apps like KakaoTalk and Line are banned in China while others, like Whatsapp or Signal, are occasionally blocked.

-The most widely used homegrown services, Internet giant Tencent’s messaging app (0700.HK) WeChat and search engine Baidu (BIDU.O) are heavily monitored and censored by Chinese authorities.
+The most widely used homegrown services, Internet giant Tencent’s messaging app WeChat and search engine Baidu are heavily monitored and censored by Chinese authorities.

 The Cyberspace Administration of China did not respond to a request for comment.